-A glottal stop (or glottal plosive) is formed by briefly closing the vocal cords (the glottis) allowing air to build up behind them and then releasing it.
+A glottal stop (also called a glottal plosive) is formed by briefly closing the vocal cords (the glottis) allowing air to build up behind them and then releasing it.
 It is not a phoneme of English (ie never makes a meaning difference) but is frequent in connected speech.
 It occurs, for example, in the expression uh-oh, between the two syllables.

 The IPA (International Phonetic Association) symbol for the glottal stop is [ʔ].